open-telemetry/opentelemetry-specification/specification/api-tracing.md

 trace includes a single root span, which is the shared ancestor of all other spans in the trace.
 Implementations MUST provide an option to create a `Span` as a root span, and MUST generate a new `TraceId` for each root span created.
+For a Span with a parent, the `TraceId` MUST be the same as the parent.
+Also, the child span MUST inherit all `TraceState` values of its parent by default.

 A `Span` is said to have a _remote parent_ if it is the child of a `Span` created in another process.
 Each propagators' deserialization must set